Music Festival to Fine Arts Festival

 Submission Criteria

 All applicants will submit a 200-400 word description of their art piece.
 The description should share details about how the artist chose their subject, what it represents, and how it relates to their heritage.
-Participants must also submit a professional photo of themselves.
+A photo of the art piece should be uploaded to the "Art Piece Photo" section.
+Participants must also submit a professional photo of themselves in the "Professional Photo" section.

 Submit your projects here.